 Did they design the system architecture?
 Or were they only responsible for a small piece of the interface?
 Businesses sometimes skip deeper questions because the timeline feels urgent.
 Unfortunately, experience gaps show up later, usually when complex features start breaking or scaling issues appear.

-What we’ve seen repeatedly is that seasoned developers ask better questions before the project even begins.
+A reliable pattern is that seasoned developers ask better questions before the project even begins.
 They challenge assumptions, discuss infrastructure, and highlight technical risks early.
 That kind of conversation is often a better indicator of expertise than a polished portfolio gallery.

 3. Ignoring Product Strategy